Phonelike PCs failed before. Here's why they'll succeed now

 The pitch from Microsoft, Qualcomm and the PC makers is that Windows 10 S is more secure.
 All apps in the Windows Store have been approved by Microsoft, making malware and other issues less likely.

-Now it will be up to consumers to decide if a smartphone-like PC is what they want.
+Now it will be up to consumers to decide whether a smartphone-esque PC is what they want.

 "The question is if [these devices] are better enough to justify the potential concerns," Technalysis Research analyst Bob O'Donnell said.
 "The tradeoffs are much more interesting this time than with RT."